EvaResto Premium '60- Rear Air Kit install Guide

 Fitting the Lower Bag Mounts.
 The lower bag mounts secure in place through

 4 points.
 3 being the spring plate-to-axle fixings, and the 4th being the original lower shock mount on the axle.
-They use 3x M12x 40 bolts and 1x M12x60 bolts per side.
+They use 1x M12x40 bolt, 2x M12x50 Bolts and 1x M12x60 bolts per side.
 First up, lift the axle into the spring plate ‘cup’ and let it rest there, then offer up the lower Bag Mount.

 Before fitting any of the fixings to the axle, get the 3/8” fittings and M10 washers, and locate them through the Bag Mount and into the threads on the base plate of the Bag.

-The Lower Shock Absorber relocators can now be slipped into place like so:
+The Lower Shock Absorber relocators can now be slipped into place over the M12x50 bolts like so:

 With the Bag Mounts and Lower Shock Relocators in place, nuts and washers can be added.